Columvi 2.5 mg concentrate for solution for infusion

 Patient monitoring

-● All patients must be monitored for signs and symptoms of potential CRS during infusion and for at least 24 hours after completion of the infusion of the first Columvi dose (2.5 mg on Cycle 1 Day 8).
+● When Columvi is given as monotherapy, patients must be monitored for signs and symptoms of potential CRS during all Columvi infusions and for at least 24 hours after completion of the infusion of the first Columvi dose (2.5 mg on Cycle 1 Day 8).
 The prescriber should use the information on CRS times to onset and grade after each dose, provided in Section 4.8, when determining the appropriate monitoring strategy, according to local guidelines and policies

-All patients must be counselled on the risk, signs and symptoms of CRS and advised to contact the healthcare provider immediately should they experience signs and symptoms of CRS (see section 4.4).
+All patients must be counselled on the risk, signs and symptoms of CRS and ICANS and advised to contact the healthcare provider immediately should they experience signs and symptoms of CRS and/or ICANS at any time (see section 4.4).

 Duration of treatment

-Treatment with Columvi is recommended for a maximum of 12 cycles or until disease progression or unmanageable toxicity.
+Treatment with Columvi monotherapy is recommended for a maximum of 12 cycles or until disease progression or unmanageable toxicity, whichever occurs first.
 Each cycle is 21 days.

 Delayed or missed doses